zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Follow [this guide](https://medium.com/mpc-reads/the-mpc-guide-to-mpcaf%C3%A9-and-stress-free-publishing-on-medium-9b1d12b33b11) to understand peer-grading.

 ###MPCafé
 MPCafé is a monthly gathering of Bootcampers.
 It's an important day for students.
-Bootcampers give their MPCafé performances about their independent reading.
+Bootcampers give their MPCafé performances.
+This day tests your ability to communicate and perform.
 Grades for public speaking are given on this day.
 Then we have a party and celebrate work well done.

 Essays or book reviews are due on MPCafé.
-These essays are bound into a Bootcamp Book and given to the students at the end of the first year.
-Your essay or review becomes a chapter in this student-produced textbook of all ten subjects.

 On MPCafé, we open the program to the public.
 We convert the MPC into a café.
 Your parents might show up.
 Students are expected to demonstrate their mastery of their research that month in a creative format.